jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 !include ../../Projects/other-articles/performance-measurement/system-model.puml!OBSERVABLE_SYSTEM
 ```

-Where *jobs* are generated in an external *Input* process and arrive to the system through an *entry* point.
+*Jobs* are generated by an external *Input* process and arrive to the system through an *entry* point.
 Jobs wait in a queue until the system *accepts* them to work on them.
 The System consumes *Resources* working on jobs and delivers jobs when each of them is *done*.
 Jobs that are *done* can be successful (matching the terms and expected results) or not.
 This is determined by a *check* that, for the purposes of this model is instantaneous and does not consume resources.
 Note that any time or resources consumed by the check can be bundled in the general processing of a job within the system.
 The *check* determines whether each job is successful (an *output* of the system) or not (the system producing *scrap* that can be considered of no value for the purposes of this simplified model).

 Based on this model, both Effectiveness and Efficiency can be further refined into performance indicators like: